Back to all articles

 Sealing the Top

 The top of a box does not carry load and does not need the same treatment as the base.
 A single strip of tape along the central seam is sufficient for almost any box.
-You do not need to tape the short flaps at either end of the top — they are held in place by the flaps of the box stacked on top, and by the central strip itself.
+You do not need to tape the short flaps at either end of the top.
+They are held in place by the flaps of the box stacked on top, and by the central strip itself.

 The exception is boxes that will be stacked inverted (unusual) or boxes carrying anything that could spill if the box tips.
 For these, seal the top with the same H-tape method as the base.